JorelAli/CommandAPI/docssrc/src/argument_chat_spigot.md

 > The three following classes, `ChatColorArgument`, `ChatComponentArgument` and `ChatArgument` depend on a [Spigot](https://www.spigotmc.org/) based server.
 This means that these arguments will not work on a non-Spigot based server, such as CraftBukkit.
 If you use this class on a non-Spigot based server, it will throw a `SpigotNotFoundException`
 >
 > For Spigot, you need to import the `dev.jorel.commandapi.arguments.spigot` version!
+>
+> If you are using the Kotlin DSL, you need to import the `dev.jorel.commandapi.kotlindsl.spigot` version!

 ## Chat color argument